heywoodlh/urlscan-py/README.md

 `urlscan retrieve --uuid UUID --png`

-The downloaded screenshot png will be stored in the default `--dir` directory which is `.urlscasaved_scans`.
+The downloaded screenshot png will be stored in the default `--dir` directory which is `~/.urlscan/saved_scans`.
 Specify a different `--dir` location to save the png to another directory.

 #### Save dom file:

 `urlscan retrieve --uuid UUID --dom`

-The downloaded dom file will be stored in the default `--dir` directory which is `.urlscasaved_scans`.
+The downloaded dom file will be stored in the default `--dir` directory which is `~/.urlscan/saved_scans`.
 Specify a different `--dir` location to save the dom file to another directory.